 (or press ESC or click outside this window)

 Piskanja is located in a historical mining region that has good infrastructure for mining including roads, rail, electric power, experienced miners, etc., 250 km south of Belgrade, Serbia by good paved roads.
 Lithology at Piskanja is typical of sedimentary basins, (primarily shales, marls and limestone) with two primary gently undulating borate beds.
 Mineralization is primarily dense, compact colemanite with some ulexite.
-In 2005, a public tender offer was prepared by the government of the Republic of Serbia (Ministry of Mining and Energy) for the Granting of a Concession for the Exploration and Development of the Boron Deposit in the Jarandol Tertiary Basin.
-The report cites a resource of “more than 7,500,000 tons with the useful component of 36.39% B203.
-No author or source are cited for this resource and no statement is issued on the resource classification used and the exact reference and parameters used cannot be verified.
-This is a “historical estimate” by definition that cannot be treated as a current resource.
-A Qualified Person has not done sufficient work to classify this historical estimate as current.

 Articles